Clam, mussel, and oyster seasons OPEN for harvest year-round.

-DNR 57 is accessible by boat only.
+DNR 57 (Toandos Peninsula) is accessible by boat only.
 There is no upland access to this beach.

 Not much is known about DNR-57 clam populations, but it is a typical rocky Hood Canal beach that should have butter clams available in the mid-low tidal zone as well as cockles, native littleneck clams, and horse clams.
 Geoducks may be found at extreme low tides (-2.0 feet or lower) below the rocky zone.

 This is a good beach for oysters.